elixir-europe/rdmkit/pages/national_resources/gr_resources.md

   HFRI Policies and Requirements:
   - Encourages Open Science and FAIR data principles.
+  - Requires researchers to submit a Data Management Plan (DMP) in various time points depending on each call.
   - Supports infrastructure for Open Access to research outputs.

 - The **[General Secretariat for Research and Innovation (GSRI)](https://gsri.gov.gr/)** which operates under the Ministry of Development and Investments and funds major research projects in Greece.